dmahony/LoRa-AX25-IP-Network/README.md

 <b>Hardware:</b>
 -Raspberry Pi (any model)<br>
 -Inair9b Module or HopeRF RFM95<br>
-- Arduino UNO (awaiting testing on something more powerful -USB Wifi adapter that supports Hotspot<br>
+- Arduino UNO (awaiting testing on something more powerful<br>
+-USB Wifi adapter that supports Hotspot<br>
 -Wires to connect module to Arduino / Pi<br>
 -alternatively, instead of using the wifi adapter you could use an esp8266, Bluetooth module, UART or any other method you prefer<br>